Meowski/foo_paulstretch/readme.md

 ## Usage

 First, enable the Paulstretch DSP under Preferences > DSP Manager in foobar2000.
 Then, under the Playback menu is a paulstretch item.
-Settings for the stretch amount and window sampling size are there.
-I recommend creating a keyboard shortcut if you like tinkering with the stretch rate as much as I do.
+Settings for the stretch amount, window sampling size, and enabling/disabling during playback are there.
+These settings are reset to default settings each time foobar2000 is started.

+I recommend creating a keyboard shortcut for quick access.

 ## Notes